The Hasbrouck Carriage House

 A Tribute to Warwick’s Medical Legacy

-Step upstairs into a re-creation of a doctor’s office from nearly a century ago—an intimate tribute to the generations of Bradner family physicians who helped shape the health and wellbeing of Warwick.
+Upstairs was once a re-creation of a doctor’s office from nearly a century ago—an intimate tribute to the generations of Bradner family physicians who helped shape the health and wellbeing of Warwick.

 This exhibit was made possible through a generous donation from Mary Bradner in honor of her husband, Dr. Morris Renfrew “Bud” Bradner, Jr., and his father, Dr. Morris Renfrew “Buck” Bradner.
 Together with earlier Bradner relatives, including Drs.
-Henry and William Freeman Ketchum Bradner, the family’s legacy spans four generations and continues today through their descendant, Dr. Melissa Bradner Wyllie.
+Henry and William Freeman Ketchum Bradner, the family’s legacy spanned four generations and continues today through their descendant, Dr. Melissa Bradner Wyllie.

 Bradner Family Highlights

-Dr. Henry Freeman Ketchum Bradner (1847–1931) introduced Warwick’s first X-ray machine, served as the town’s health officer, and remained a key figure in local medicine until the end of WWI.
+• Dr. Henry Freeman Ketchum Bradner (1847–1931) introduced Warwick’s first X-ray machine, served as the town’s health officer, and remained a key figure in local medicine until the end of WWI.

-Dr. Morris Renfrew “Buck” Bradner (1889–1963) served in WWI and worked with the American Red Cross in Serbia before returning to Warwick, where he helped establish both of the town’s earliest hospitals.
+• Dr. Morris Renfrew “Buck” Bradner (1889–1963) served in WWI and worked with the American Red Cross in Serbia before returning to Warwick, where he helped establish both of the town’s earliest hospitals.

-Dr. Morris “Bud” Bradner, Jr. continued the family tradition of care into the late 20th century.
+• Dr. Morris “Bud” Bradner, Jr. continued the family tradition of care into the late 20th century.

 Read Dr. M. Bradner Jr’s obituary HERE in the 1992 issue of Warwick Roots.